markjprice/apps-services-net10/docs/errata/errata.md

 This element was already correct in the GitHub repository: https://github.com/markjprice/apps-services-net10/blob/main/code/ModernApps/Northwind.DesktopApp/Views/MainWindow.axaml#L65

+# Page 147 - Adding images to the project

 # Page 161 - Reviewing the new Blazor project template